SAP/spartacus-docs/_pages/dev/styling-and-page-layout/directionality.md

 } as DirectionConfig),
 ```

+For more information on configuration, see [Global Configuration in Spartacus]({{ site.baseurl }}{% link _pages/dev/global-configuration-in-spartacus.md %})

-## Implementation details
+## Implementing Directionality

-The directionality implementation is based on the the html5 "dir" attribute, that is added to the `html` element:
+The implementation for directionality is based on the the HTML5 `dir` attribute that is added to the `html` element, as follows:

 ```html
 <html dir="ltr">